zac-heisey/murray-lampert/_service-locations/la-jolla-design-build-and-remodel-services.md

 We have built relationships with inspectors, trade partners, distributors, and other business experts to deliver a superior product and customer satisfaction.
 Our commitment to service, craftsmanship, and innovation sets us above our competition.

-We hold an [A+ rating with the Better Business Bureau](https://www.bbb.org/sdoc/business-reviews/construction-and-remodeling-services/murray-lampert-design-build-remodel-in-san-diego-ca-100554/#bbbonlineclick), and we are four-time winners of the BBB Torch Award for marketplace ethics.
-We also received the Best of Houzz award for customer satisfaction in 2014, and we continue to receive 5-star ratings in our reviews and testimonials.

 ### Our Home Remodeling Services in La Jolla

 Whether you’re looking for La Jolla home remodeling services or you want to explore some new architectural design ideas for a future remodel, Murray Lampert has you covered.
 Our services include: